DataBird-Savvy/Fraudulent-Candidate-Detection-Tool/README.md

 - Detects copied resumes or overlap with JD.

 ### 5. Key Features
-- Automated resume parsing using NLP.
+- Automated resume parsing using LLM.
 - Fraud detection for education, experience, and skills.
 - Plagiarism detection using embeddings and vector search.
 - Actionable insights for HR teams.